CrowdHailer/phonegap-icon-set/README.md

 Contributions
 =============

-Here are some additions I would like to add to grunt-rasterize when I have the oportunity
+Here are some additions I would like to add to grunt-rasterize when I have the opportunity

 1. Read output file sizes and location from the config.xml
 2. Use standard file locations 'eg src' such that it will work with grunt-newer